lablup/backend.ai/docs/user-api/exec-batch.rst

 .. hint::

    This API is for uploading frequently-changing source files in prior to batch-mode execution.
-   All files uploaded via this API is deleted when the kernel terminates.
+   All files uploaded via this API is deleted when the session terminates.
    Use :doc:`virtual folders </user-api/vfolders>` to store and access larger, persistent, static data and library files for your codes.